 Broadly speaking, both kratom and weed are legal here in the US on most state levels; however, depending on where you live, you may discover that possessing and using kratom or weed can come with some legal problems.

-The Drug Enforcment Agency (DEA) considers both kratom and weed a schedule 1 drug; however, from a legal standpoint, you are more likely to face higher penalties, fines, and jail time for a cannabis crime than one concerning kratom in the eyes of the law.
+The Drug Enforcement Agency (DEA) considers both kratom and weed a schedule 1 drug; however, from a legal standpoint, you are more likely to face higher penalties, fines, and jail time for a cannabis crime than one concerning kratom in the eyes of the law.

 Click the link, Kava vs Kratom, for a thorough comparison.